tugHall/CNA/README.md

 General changes
 ---

 This version is based on the clone consideration instead cell-based version 1.1.
 Each clone has one or more cells, that allows to accelerate the calculations when number of clones is much less than number of cells.
 Definition of clone: the clone is set of cell with same set of genes, which have same mutated / not mutated sites in genes.

-Changes in comparison with tugHall v.2.0 and v.2.1
+Changes in comparison with tugHall v.2.1
 ---

-This version **tugHall 3.0**  has additional changes in the part of binominal distribution to calculate binominal distribution for big numbers like n=10^14 or more with probability p=0.1 or something.
-For so huge numbers we have to use approximation with normal distribution, because **rbinom()** function has a limitation for numbers **n**x**p**>10^12.

-Also, this version has possibilities to calculate the copy number alterations like deletion and duplication in comparison with version 2.1.
+This version can calculate the copy number alterations (CNA) caused by deletions and duplications in comparison with version 2.1.
+CNAs may malfunction genes and change variant allel frequences if the point mutations are located on CNAs.

 Content of package
 ---